solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 ------------------------

 A lot of Elixir is based around passing around messages.
-If you squint your eyes just right, it's actually pretty close to calling methods in some object-oriented language.
+If you squint your eyes just right, it's actually pretty close to calling methods in an object-oriented language.

 ```elixir